Back to Top

 Local Newspapers: Digitized and Microfilm

-Clarington Public Library has begun digitizing our newspaper collection in partnership with Clarington Museums and Archives, and a portion is now available online!
+Clarington Library, Museums and Archives has begun digitizing our newspaper collection, and a portion is now available online!
 Search the Orono Weekly Times, the Merchant and General Advertiser, and the Canadian Stateman, with papers available from the 1860s to the 2010s.

 Visit the microfilm collection, bring in your own microfilm reels, or request microfilm reels from Library and Archives Canada.
 To help your search, our Microfiche Surname Index is available at the Bowmanville Branch for newspapers ranging from 1868 to 1926.
 The Durham Region Branch of the Ontario Genealogical Society also has an Surname List for 1926 to 1934.